JayVeezy1/MA_thesis/README.md

 the scripts is about 15 minutes in total (each ranging between 30 seconds and 3 minutes).
 The created views are saved inside the MIMIC-III schema, and not inside the public schema, where all the other objects of this thesis were created.
 This makes it easier to see, which scripts come from where.

-**Notes for Future Improvements**

-Some aspects within this setup process can be reconsidered.
-For example, there are many labels in the MIMIC-III dataset that have not yet been included into this analysis.
-It is possible to include sources like: transfers, services, microbiology-events, cptevents, prescriptions for further research.
-For example, the number of transfers or a special kind of prescriptions might be strong indicators for relapse-rates.
-However, these features are related to the treatment and behavior of the medical staff.
-They are not directly related to the illness itself and thus, were not included in this analysis.
-Especially the table note-events offer a noteworthy source for possible ML-research based on text-analysis.
-All of these sources might be included inside the SQL-function 'get_all_events_view' for future research.

 # Actual Analysis